move-ai/move-ugc-python/docs/getting-started/usage/take.md

 Takes are a way to define a recording session.
 A single take can be associated with a video file and optionally additional files.

-> Currently, we only support additional file types: DEPTH, INTRINSIC, ODOMETRY, VISION, MOVE
+> 💡 Additional files is a planned feature which is not supported right now, the plan is to support additional file types: DEPTH, INTRINSIC, ODOMETRY, VISION, MOVE
-> Note: MOVE type supports only .move files

 ## Prequisites